 Sindh, historically, has seen the bulk of economic trade and commercial matters being controlled by Hindus in pre-colonial and pre-independence times who as mentioned earlier, emerged as the more professional and educated classes.
-The group of 'Amils', as they appeared first in Hyderabad, occupied top administrative positions in the Talpur State and managed the revenue system.38 Muslims, though in a majority in the province, were in a minority in the urban areas where Hindus accounted for 59.2% of the population39 and worked as traders, government employees and professionals,40 while rural Sindh was dominated by Muslims and within urban centres Muslims largely worked as craftsmen and day labourers.
+The group of 'Amils', as they appeared first in Hyderabad, occupied top administrative positions in the Talpur State and managed the revenue system.
+Muslims, though in a majority in the province, were in a minority in the urban areas where Hindus accounted for 59.2% of the population and worked as traders, government employees and professionals, while rural Sindh was dominated by Muslims and within urban centres Muslims largely worked as craftsmen and day labourers.
 Given this demographic, there existed a symbiotic relationship between the Muslim ruling groups of the Baloch and Sindhi 'Waderos' (landowners) and the professional Hindus who managed revenue for the largely uneducated Waderos.
-One needed the other, and the Amils in return benefitted from peasant indebtedness as a mechanism to procure agricultural products at low prices which they then sold at higher prices.41 There existed an unholy alliance between the Amils and Waderos on one side; and the Amils and peasants on the other which was mutually beneficial to each.
+One needed the other, and the Amils in return benefitted from peasant indebtedness as a mechanism to procure agricultural products at low prices which they then sold at higher prices.
+There existed an unholy alliance between the Amils and Waderos on one side; and the Amils and peasants on the other which was mutually beneficial to each.

 However, during the 1900's the Muslim elite and middle-class started realizing that they were being left behind in almost all spheres of life by the Hindu working class, and began to demand their share in government on a communal basis in the Government of India Act 1919 and 1935.
 This inferiority felt by Indian Muslims grew with the introduction of the concept of democracy by the British in which numbers mattered.
 Suddenly the Muslim minority who had ruled over the majority Hindus in India for 650 years started to become conscious of a Muslim communal identity and asserted separation on its basis.
-However, the policies of the British favoured rural power politics, which in Sindh allowed for Muslim control.42 Given the population density in rural areas as compared to cities, towns and cities were underrepresented in elections, following which members of the bourgeoning Muslim middle-class, located in cities, pledged allegiance to the Waderosin power, as they felt that that would allow them more control in governance.
-With urban Muslims in Sindh suddenly requiring more representation in urban centres, from the 1920s onwards it was the towns and cities that became the sites of increasing communal conflict which contributed to nurturing the first shrouds of Muslim separatism in the province starting with the Larkana riots in 1927 and the Manzilgah agitation in Sukkur in 1939.43
+However, the policies of the British favoured rural power politics, which in Sindh allowed for Muslim control.
+Given the population density in rural areas as compared to cities, towns and cities were

-38Markovits, C. (2008).
+&lt;sup>38Markovits, C. (2008).
 Urban Society in Colonial Sindh (1843 - 1947).
 In Boivin, M. (Ed.).
 Sindh Through History and Representations: French Contributions to Sindhi Studies.
 Karachi: Oxford University Press.